coatl/redparse/README.txt

   tree.walk{|parent,i,subi,node|
     case node
-    when CallNode: #... do something with method calls when AssignNode: #... maybe alter assignments somehow
+    when RedParse::CallNode: #... do something with method calls when RedParse::AssignNode: #... maybe alter assignments somehow
     #.... and so on
     end
   }